1.4.41 Safeguarding Children who Move Across Local Authority Boundaries / Abroad

 7. Moving Abroad

-Whenever professionals are working with a family and there are outstanding concerns about a child or unborn baby's safety or welfare, and they suspect that a family may have moved overseas, Children's Social Care Services and the Police should be informed immediately.
+Whenever practitioners are working with a family and there are outstanding concerns about a child or unborn baby's safety or welfare, and they suspect that a family may have moved overseas, Children's Social Care Services and the Police should be informed immediately.

 Where a child subject of a Child Protection Plan moves abroad (whether planned or unplanned) the Lead Social Worker and Conference Chair should consider whether to reconvene a Review Conference or Core Group to determine what action to take.
 Appropriate steps should be taken to inform the relevant local and overseas authorities in the country to which the child has moved of any concerns.

-Consideration needs to be given to appropriate legal interventions, where it appears that a child, who has outstanding concerns in relation to their safety and welfare, may be removed from the UK by his/her family in order to avoid the involvement of agencies with safeguarding responsibilities.
+Consideration needs to be given to appropriate legal interventions, where it appears that a child, who has outstanding concerns in relation to their safety and welfare, may be removed from the UK by their family in order to avoid the involvement of agencies with safeguarding responsibilities.
 This also applies when a child who is subject to a Care Order has been removed from the UK.
 Children's Social Care Services, the Police Child Abuse Investigation Team and the International Child Abduction and Contact Unit at the Ministry of Justice should be informed immediately.In the case of children taken overseas it may be appropriate to contact the Consular Directorate at the Foreign and Commonwealth Office, which offers assistance to British nationals in distress overseas (020 7008 1500).
 They may be able to follow up a case through their consular post(s) in the country concerned.

 8. Best Practice